tillbiskup/evedata/docs/architecture.rst

       * The evefile subpackage will most probably only provide the links (*i.e.* filenames) to these files, but nothing else.
       * Should these files be imported into the dataset already and made available?
 Probably, the same discussion as that regarding importing data from the eveH5 file (reading everything at once or deferred reading on demand, see section on interfaces below) applies here as well.

+    * How to deal with monitors?

+      * Add an ``events`` attribute to the ``Dataset`` class?
+It might be an interesting use case to have a list of "events" (aka values for the different monitors) in chronological order, and similar to the monitors themselves, they should be mappable to the position counts.
+This would allow for a display of arbitrary data together with (relevant) events.

 dataset.metadata module
 ~~~~~~~~~~~~~~~~~~~~~~~